-You have the best website with a truckload of items for sale and you feel like it is all rainbows in the sky.
-However, there is only one small (but major) problem; no one is hitting the button or link that will connect them to your ecommerce store.
-The question on the lips of many ecommerce stores is one that to do with site visibility.
-“How do I get found by my customers or target market?” is a question that borders on-site optimization.
+You have a great website, a truckload of items for sale, and you feel like it’s all rainbows.
+However, there is one small, but important problem.
+No one is hitting the button or link that will connect them to your ecommerce store.
+The question on the lips of many who run ecommerce stores has to do with site visibility.
+“How can I reach my customers and target market?” is a question that borders on-site optimization.

 The more visible you are to search engines, the more visible you will be to your target market.
-The goal of ecommerce is to take advantage of the fact that you can sell your products literally anywhere and at any time and increase your sales beyond your national borders.
-This can be achieved when you maintain a top position on the results page of search engines, especially major ones.
+The goal of ecommerce is to sell your products literally anywhere at any time.
+Achieve this by maintaining a top position on the results page of search engines, especially major ones.

-While it may be seen as a waste of time by some merchants, it really is not when it comes to enhancing your search visibility.
-I feel it is necessary to point out that search engine optimization is not just about bringing increased traffic but encompasses much more benefits which will be discussed subsequently in the course of this article.
+While some see SEO as a waste of time, it really isn’t when it comes to enhancing your search visibility.
+It’s necessary to point out that SEO isn’t just about bringing in more traffic.
+It encompasses so many more benefits we’ll discuss below.

 What is it about SEO?

 You should probably ignore this post if you have no intention of taking your ecommerce store to the next level.
 A bit harsh, but true!
-With SEO, you give your store a fighting chance for the conversion of mere web surfers to customers (and potential repeat customers).
+With SEO, you give your store a fighting chance for the conversion of mere web surfers to customers.

-Optimizing your online store is not about building websites that are search engine friendly but making your site a place where people will naturally come to because they feel you can attend to their needs and positioning your site in the paths your customers take.
+Optimizing your online store isn’t only about building a search-friendly website, but making yours a site people find organically.
+If they feel you can fulfill their needs then positioning your site in their paths adds up to success.

-Unlike paid search adverts, SEO isn’t paid for.
-This is because top search engines like Google are on the lookout for pages that contain quality and relevant information about the queries by a surfer.
+Unlike paid search adverts, you don’t pay for SEO.
+This is because top search engines like Google look for pages containing quality, relevant information regarding search inquiries.
 The uniqueness of your content is also another factor that is put into consideration.
 The loading speed of your site and its user-friendliness is also considered.
-It is also about the level of engagement of persons when they visit your site.
+It’s also about the level of engagement of persons when they visit your site.
 All these affect ratings at the top of search engine results.

-The first step to optimization is finding out what your customers are searching for and using this as a strategy to get found by organic traffic and search engines.
+The first step to optimization is finding out what your customers are searching for.
+Then you have to use that information to build a strategy to get found by organic traffic and search engines.
 This strategy involves research into the keywords that can drive visibility and search engine rankings.

-I have given you an insight into the benefits that you stand to gain as an ecommerce store owner with regards search optimization.
-The goal of your site optimization can increase the page relevance so that it appears at the top results of search engine pages.
+We’ve looked a the benefits you stand to gain as an ecommerce store owner with regards search optimization.
+But the goal of your site optimization is to increase page relevance so it appears at the top search results.

 Through optimization, you increase your relevance to your target market, thus increasing the traffic to your site.
 This is because you will be in a position to fulfill the information needs of your customers with targeted messages.

-It increases awareness of your site because search engines work every minute and are not restricted by location.
-There is a belief by customers and surfers that the first results produced by their search query are trustworthy since they are at the top.
+It increases awareness of your site because search engines work every minute and aren’t restricted by location.
+Customers generally think the first result produced by their search query is the best, because it’s at the top.
 Hence, a greater brand value is achieved from the resultant effects of site optimization.

-Unlike your regular advertisements, the results are much prominent and long-lasting.
-However, maintenance is required to keep your site consistent in its top ranking.
+Unlike your regular advertisements, the results are prominent and long-lasting.
+However, you will need to perform maintenance to keep your site consistent in its top ranking.

 Site optimization can give a brand competitive advantage.
 Imagine maintaining the top ranking of your site!
 The benefits abound and can provide a competitive advantage.
-I bet you probably do not go beyond the first five pages while surfing the web in search for products and services.
-All these and many more are the benefits SEO can offer and why it is important to ensure that your page gets top ranking which will generate higher clicks and increase traffic to your site.
+I bet you probably don’t go beyond the first five pages while surfing the web in search for products and services.
+All these and many more are the benefits SEO can offer and why it’s important to ensure that your page gets top ranking which will generate higher clicks and increase traffic to your site.

 Think of duplicity as the sworn enemy of search engines that attracts penalties that are detrimental to the success of ecommerce stores.
 There is need to assess the content that is present on your site.